pablo-gar/somatic_mutations_GTEx/README.md

 The execution outline is as follows:

-1. Setting up configuration file and downloading all required auxiliary files.
+1. Setting up configuration files and downloading all required auxiliary files.
 2. Mapping to the human genome.
 3. Creation of readp pileup files for positions contating two different sequence calls.
 3. Per-position addition of potential artifacts for the alternate allele.